lucat1/mixed-reality/README.md

 ## 1. Motivation & Project Description
 **Abstract:** : Industrial maintenance in dynamic environments often involves complex workflows and demands tailored operator support.
 To address these challenges, we present SBB HoloGuide, an augmented reality (AR) application developed for Swiss Federal Railways (SBB) to simplify train door maintenance.
 Designed for HoloLens 2, the system overlays virtual information onto physical components, enabling operators—especially novices—to complete tasks efficiently using intuitive interfaces.
 Key features include 3D virtual-physical door alignment, step-by-step instructions with annotated visuals and component highlighting, and a miniature view for detailed tasks.
 The application integrates SBB's maintenance data from manuals and logs, achieving a **2.85x average speedup** in task completion compared to traditional methods, as validated through a user study involving participants with diverse AR experience levels.
 This work highlights AR's potential to optimize industrial workflows and lays the groundwork for AR-based maintenance technologies.

 You can find the project paper [here](README_files/report.pdf).
+You can find the project teaser video [here](https://youtu.be/Lk-WTHJFANE)

 This project is part of the [Mixed Reality](https://cvg.ethz.ch/lectures/Mixed-Reality/) (Fall semester 2024) course at ETH Zürich.

 ## 2. Project Organization
 ```